Spankadin/Saros-Wiki/docs/Locations_& NPCs/Cities & Towns/Grymswatch/Grymswatch.md

   convert: true
 ---

 Headquarters and home of [The Aegis Legion](../../../Factions_&%20Clans/The%20Aegis%20Legion/The_Aegis_Legion.md).
-Grymswatch serves as the realm's military training ground, and it's main defense against the pirate factions of [Karastos](../Karastos/Karastos.md).
+Grymswatch serves as the realm's military training ground, and it's main defense against the pirate factions of [Karastos](../Karastos/Karastos.md), specifically [The Bloodmarked](../../../Factions_&%20Clans/Pirates/Bloodmarked/Bloodmarked.md) pirates.

 Population - 1000